jongjunkim/Data-Engineering-Study/Week1/readme.md

-# Modeled a Virtual Data Infrastructure
+# Modeling a Virtual Data Infrastructure

 ## Raw Data
 - **What data can be loaded?**